nychealth/covid-vaccine-data/Readme.md

 ### people/

-This folder contains information on the number of people who are fully vaccinated, and people who received at least one dose of COVID-19 vaccine.
-These data include NYC residents who received immunizations in NYC, NYS, NJ or elsewhere and reported to the CIR by NYC providers, [New York State Immunization Information System (NYSIIS)](https://www.health.ny.gov/prevention/immunization/information_system/), or New Jersey Immunization Information System (NJIIS).
+This folder contains information on the number of people who received at least 1 dose, the primary vaccine series, and additional/booster doses.
+These data include the number of NYC residents vaccinated at an NYC facility, as well as city residents who were vaccinated outside of NYC and reported to us by: a provider in the city; the New York State Immunization Information System; the New Jersey Immunization Information System; or the Connecticut Immunization Registry and Tracking System.
 Files that begin with ‘by-residency’ also include data on the number of non-NYC residents vaccinated at a NYC facility.